pypi/warehouse/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 <!--
-    NOTE: this is for problems with PyPI itself, not with the projects hosted there.
+    NOTE: This issue should be for problems with PyPI itself, including:
+    * pypi.org
+    * test.pypi.org
+    * files.pythonhosted.org

+    This issue should NOT be for a project hosted on PyPI.
 If you are having an issue with a specific package, you should reach out to the maintainers of that project directly instead.

+    Furthermore, this issue should NOT be for any non-PyPI properties (like python.org, docs.python.org, etc.)
 -->

 **Describe the bug**